dustywhite7/Econ8310/SlidesCode/7 - Logit.md

 To date, we have focused on *regression* algorithms.
 While useful, there is a critical feature of regression tools worth noting:

-- Do not understand different "groups" of data when presented as a dependent variable, just one sliding scale in $\mathbb{R}$
+- They don't understand different "groups" of data when presented as a dependent variable, just one sliding scale in $\mathbb{R}$

 ---

 ### When to Choose Classification

-When we have **discrete** dependent variables
+When we have a **discrete** dependent variable
 - Binary variables
 - Categorical Data
-- When there is no clear dependent variable, or when we don't exactly know what we are looking for

 ---